Codeclopedia/Mario-Game/README.md

 ## Dependencies:

-Further during the timeline, the plan is to improve the frame rate, add a ranking system based on highscore and implement shortest path algorithm for jumps and different new adventure in the game.
+Further during the timeline, the plan is to improve the frame rate, add a ranking system based on highscore and implement shortest path algorithm for jumps and add different new adventure in the game.

 A few resources to get you started if this is your first Flutter project: